SabrishV/Finance-Agentic-AI-Chatbot/README.md

 # Finance-Agentic-AI-Chatbot
 Conversational Finance Agentic AI Chatbot

-Agent = Sage Advisor
+The Agent = Sage Advisor
 ## Overview
 Sage Advisor is a sophisticated AI-powered financial assistant that simulates a financial sage with a millennium of experience.
 The application provides personalized financial guidance through a conversational interface, leveraging Google's Gemini 2.0 Flash AI model.